oracle-devrel/devo.hacks/tools/goodbye_docker.md

 Apparently I've had my head in the sand.
 Well, not really - it's a byproduct of being extremely busy and very laser-focused on specific objectives.
 It happens to us all.
 Regardless, yesterday I was alerted by Docker Desktop that there were changes made to the license.
 At first I wasn't too concerned, after all, so many know and love Docker - there's no way they'd alienate their user base, right?!
 Wrong.

 In case you too have been in the dark, check out the [Docker FAQs](https://www.docker.com/pricing/faq) for info on how and why they've changed their licensing.
-Suffice it to say that I don't appreciate bait-and-switch tactics from *any* vendor, so I am saying "goodbye" to Docker.
+Suffice it to say that I don't appreciate the move from freemium to paid (from *any* vendor), so I am saying "goodbye" to Docker.
 It's been a good run.
 A long run.
 But it's time we part ways.

 ## Making the separation
 It's hard to get rid of a tool that I've loved so much over the years.
 Uninstalling it on MacOS was easy, following the [official uninstallation directions](https://docs.docker.com/desktop/mac/install/#uninstall-docker-desktop).
 Following the directions, I patiently waited.
 Maybe I had a lot of images... it took a short eternity (at least felt like it).
 Had to tell uninstall it twice (the first time it didn't complete), then thankfully there were no issues in uninstalling it.